Pedestrian

 • 10 min

 This is a new recreation and walking area.
-Trees and shrubs have been planted here, pedestrian paths have been paved, street lighting and bicycle parking have been installed.
+Trees and shrubs have been planted here, pedestrian paths have been paved, street lighting and bike parking have been installed.

-The square was named after Prince Vasilko of Rostov, grandson of Vsevolod the Big Nest.
+The square was named after Prince Vasilko of Rostov, grandson of Vsevolod Bolshoe Gnezdo.

 On March 4, 1238, a decisive battle took place on the City River.
 The Tatars managed to surround the Russian army with an unexpected maneuver.
 The wounded Vasilko was brought to Batu's headquarters.
-Despite flattering promises of glory and threats of horrors of torment, the faithful prince refused to enter the service of Batu and accept his faith.
+Despite flattering promises of glory and threats of terrible torment, the pious prince refused to enter the service of Batu and accept his faith.
 The Church honors Saint Vasilko as a passion-bearing ascetic, a heroic defender of the Russian land.

 Reviews